GLBTQ Legal Advocates & Defenders: Work on marriage equality

 When it filed Gill v.
-Office of Personnel Management in March 2009, GLAD became the first organization to file a federal court challenge to Section 3 of the Defense of Marriage Act (DOMA) that prevented the federal government from recognizing the validity of same-sex marriages.
-On November 9, 2010, GLAD filed a second challenge to Section 3 with Pedersen v.
+Office of Personnel Management in March 2009, GLAD Law became the first organization to file a federal court challenge to Section 3 of the Defense of Marriage Act (DOMA) that prevented the federal government from recognizing the validity of same-sex marriages.
+On November 9, 2010, GLAD Law filed a second challenge to Section 3 with Pedersen v.
 Office of Personnel Management.
 It won both cases in U.S. District Court and in the First and Second Circuit Courts of Appeals, respectively.
 In July and August 2012, the U.S. Department of Justice filed certiorari petitions in the U.S. Supreme Court in both those cases.
 The Supreme Court chose instead to review Windsor v.
 United States.